dmvelasco/dmvelasco.github.io/_posts/2019-06-24-academicons-with-beautiful-jekyll.md

 ### Using [Academicons](http://jpswalsh.github.io/academicons/) with the [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll) theme

 For an academic or anyone in an academic-like field there are several important social or informational websites in common use that host information on your academic history, such as [Google Scholar](scholar.google.com).
-Linking to this information is crucial yet icons representing these sites are not available through icon repository, [Font Awesome](https://fontawesome.com), that beautiful-jekyll uses.
+Linking to this information is crucial, yet icons representing these sites are not available through the icon repository used by beautiful-jekyll, [Font Awesome](https://fontawesome.com).
-However these icons are available from Academicons yet it was not immediately clear how to utilize Academicons with the clean and otherwise user friendly beautiful-jekyll theme.
+However, these academic icons are available from Academicons.
+It was not immediately clear how to utilize Academicons with the clean, and otherwise user friendly, beautiful-jekyll theme.
 After some searching and a few failed attempts, I hit upon how to make it work.
 Below I have shared the steps taken to utilize Academicons with beautiful-jekyll, without needing to hardcode each one into the theme.